 If your doctor doesn’t fully understand what is expected of them, you should reassure the doctor that their involvement ends once the medical report form is completed and given to Service Canada or the insurer.
 You should also tell your doctor that their opinion on your disability won’t impact their license or practice in any way.

 Some doctors may have a personal bias towards those who apply for and receive the CPP disability benefit.
-This basically means that some doctors may not help you because they don’t want to actively support the federal program.
-The physician may be reluctant to label you as “disabled” knowing that this may result in an approval of benefits.
+This means that some doctors may not help you because they don’t want to support the federal program actively.
+The physician may be reluctant to label you as “disabled,” knowing that this may result in an approval of benefits.

 What you can do